bjssacademy/react-tdd/readme.md

 cd my-react-app
 ```

 and you can even double-check by typing `pwd`.
+If you are using Mac or Linux, that is.
+Windows generally shows the full path in the command prompt.
+Simply give it a quick check.

 We need to add the test tools to the parent directory of our React app.